 - A 2 hour tour which focuses on the snowmobiling experience, and is a great introduction to snowmobiling

 - A half day tour which includes snowmobiling, a visit to a reindeer farm, and a husky and reindeer sled ride.
 A good way to get a lot of activities done in one go

-- Another longer 6 hour tour which includes snowmobiling, ice fishing, campfire, and lunch.
+- Another half day tour which includes snowmobiling, ice fishing, campfire, and lunch.